tmtsoftware/csw/docs/src/main/services/event.md

 Java
 :   @@snip [JEventPublishExamples.java](../../../../examples/src/main/java/example/event/JEventPublishExamples.java) { #event-generator }

+@@@ note
+Callbacks like `eventGenerator` are not thread-safe on the JVM.
+If you are doing side effects/mutations inside the callback, you should ensure that it is done in a thread-safe way inside an actor.
+Here is an @github[example](/examples/src/main/scala/example/event/EventPublisherConcurrencyExample.scala) of how it can be done.
+@@@

 ### With Event Stream

 In order to publish a continuous stream of events, this stream-based API can also be used.